Short window attention enables long-term memorization: Introduction

 Recent works like those of \citet{de2024griffinmixinggatedlinear}, \citet{ren2025sambasimplehybridstate}, \citet{dong2024hymbahybridheadarchitecturesmall} and \citet{arora2025simplelinearattentionlanguage} have aimed at combining the advantages of softmax attention and Linear Attention into hybrid architectures~\citep{wang2025systematicanalysishybridlinear}.
 Following this line of research, in this paper, we study hybrid architectures, which combine linear RNNs and \emph{sliding window} attention -- both components with fixed maximum state size and thus fixed compute cost per token.

-In this context, we make the following contributions: \begin{enumerate} \item We study the impact of the sliding window length on a wide range of tasks, encompassing validation perplexity, short-context reasoning, common sense benchmarks, and long-context modeling tasks; \item We show that, contrary to previous belief, for hybrids architecture interleaving sliding window attention and linear RNNs, \textit{longer} sliding windows actually \textit{hurt} performance in long-context retrieval tasks compared to using \textit{shorter} windows; \item We introduce a training strategy based on a stochastic window size.
-It provides, at the same time, the long-context performance enabled by short windows and the short-context and reasoning performance of longer windows. \end{enumerate}
+In this context, we make the following contributions: \begin{enumerate} \item We study the impact of the sliding window length on a wide range of tasks, encompassing validation perplexity, short-context reasoning, common sense benchmarks, and long-context modeling tasks; \item We show that, contrary to previous belief, for hybrid architectures that interleave sliding window attention and linear RNNs, \textit{longer} sliding windows actually \textit{hurt} performance in long-context retrieval tasks compared to using \textit{shorter} windows; \item We present a training strategy based on a stochastic window size that achieve the best of both worlds: we attain the long-context performance enabled by short windows.
+At the same time the performance is on par for short-context and reasoning tasks associated with longer windows. \end{enumerate}